 Social Media is Not New

-The act of communicating and socially interacting has been around for thousands of years, even before we were walking upright.
-Think, artwork on cave walls.
-What is unique with social media in the 21st century is the immediacy of the shared content and the ability to reach thousands of people.
-This ability is due to, in some part, to the simple, easy to use technology for sharing the information.
-Facebook, Twitter, LinkedIn, even YouTube are easy to use for even the most technologically-challenged individuals like moms, dads, grandmas, and grandpas.
+Communicating and socially interacting has been around for thousands of years, even before we were walking upright.
+Think of artwork on cave walls.
+What is unique about social media in the 21st century is the immediacy of shared content and the ability to reach thousands of people.
+This ability is due to, in some parts, the straightforward, easy-to-use technology for sharing information.
+Facebook, Twitter, LinkedIn, and YouTube are easy for even the most technologically challenged individuals like moms, dads, grandmas, and grandpas.
 If you can type, you can share, and I’m not just talking about sitting at a desk.
 These tools are mobile, at your fingertips.

 Just whip out your smartphone, and you are communicating and sharing.
 Today’s social media has changed the brand-consumer relationship.
 There has been a paradigm shift from the brand pushing the content through traditional media, TV ads, billboards, newspapers, et cetera.
 Gone are the days of writing letters and complaining to companies about their poor service.
 With social networks like Facebook and Twitter, the consumer can communicate directly with the brand and the big key with the expectation of an immediate response.
 Consumers expect brands to be listening through social networks.
 Brands have to work harder at capturing consumers’ attention and engaging with customers.